Quezon Avenue

-Manuel L. Quezon Avenue, more often called as Quezon Avenue, or simply Quezon Ave (pronounced: Ke-zon-Av), is a 6.1 km major thoroughfare in Metro Manila named after President Manuel Luis Quezon, the second president of the Philippines.
-The avenue starts at the Quezon Memorial Circle and runs through to the Mabuhay Rotonda near the boundary of Quezon City and Manila.
+Manuel L. Quezon Avenue, more often called Quezon Avenue or simply Quezon Ave, is a 6.1 km major thoroughfare in Metro Manila named after President Manuel Luis Quezon, the second president of the Philippines.
+The avenue starts at the Quezon Memorial Circle and runs through to the Welcome Rotonda near the boundary of Quezon City and Manila.

-Lined with palm trees on its center island and spanning six to fourteen lanes, it is a major north-south and east-west corridor of Quezon City.
+Lined with palm trees and other species of tree on its center island and spanning six to fourteen lanes, it is a major north-south and east-west corridor of Quezon City.
 Many government and commercial buildings line the road.
-At its north end, the Triangle Park, one of Quezon City's Central Business District, is the third most important industrial center in the city.
-At its south end, it connects Quezon City to the Philippine's capital – Manila connecting with Eulogio Rodriguez Sr. Avenue.
-It is a regular route for vehicles from Quezon City leading to Manila, as the highway provide access to Quiapo and the University Belt.
+At its north end, Triangle Park, one of Quezon City's Central Business Districts, is the third most important industrial center in the city.
+At its south end, it connects Quezon City to the capital Manila.
+It is a regular route for vehicles from Quezon City leading to Manila, as the highway provides access to Quiapo and the University Belt.

 History

 The avenue was developed as part of a road plan to connect the government center of Manila in Rizal Park to the proposed new capital on the Diliman Estate.
 It was also referred to as Quezon Boulevard Extension, Calle España, and Malawen Boulevard.
+During World War II, its section in Diliman Estate served as a runway of the Quezon Airfield, along with the Manila Circumferential Road (now EDSA).

 The road, much like Commonwealth Avenue, was then named Don Mariano Marcos Avenue to honor Mariano Marcos, the father of President Ferdinand Marcos.
 The road was renamed Quezon Avenue after former president Manuel Quezon following the 1986 People Power Revolution with the ascension of Corazon Aquino as president.
-It originally starts at EDSA, but the portion between the Elliptical Road and EDSA, which used to be named Commonwealth Avenue extension, became a part of the road.
-With the passing of the 1987 Constitution, Quezon City had four legislative districts until 2013 when it added two new districts.
-The west of the Quezon Avenue were constituted into the first district and the fourth district situated east of the road.
+It originally started at EDSA, but the portion between the Elliptical Road and EDSA, which used to be named Commonwealth Avenue extension, became a part of the road.
+With the passing of the 1987 Constitution, Quezon City had four legislative districts until two new districts were added in 2013.
+The west of Quezon Avenue constitutes the first district, while the east constitutes the fourth district.

 U-turn slots

-In 2003, after the perceived effectiveness in EDSA, Commonwealth Avenue and Marcos Highway, the Metropolitan Manila Development Authority (MMDA) implemented the "clearway scheme"; this has prohibited crossings and left turns on the avenue.
-In lieu of left turns, the MMDA has constructed U-turn slots 100 to 200 m away from the intersections to allow vehicles to reach their destination.
+In 2003, after the perceived effectiveness of EDSA, Commonwealth Avenue and Marcos Highway, the Metropolitan Manila Development Authority (MMDA) implemented the "clearway scheme"; this prohibited crossings and left turns on the avenue.
+In place of left turns, the MMDA has constructed U-turn slots 100 to 200 m away from the intersections to allow vehicles to reach their destination.

+The MMDA would later backpedal on the scheme in 2014 by reverting some intersections along Quezon Avenue to traffic light-signalized ones.